 - 14% reduction in electricity and gas use from 2012

 - Target of average fuel use of 10 litres/100km driving changes in our fleet

 - 18,139 tonnes of waste was diverted from landfill at Council-operated waste facilities in 2018/19.

-To help us identify what actions would have the biggest impact on reducing Hamilton's carbon emissions, Hamilton City Council and Waikato Regional Council commissioned an emissions inventory from Envirostrat Ltd and AECOM.
-The report calculated that our city generated a total of 982,284 tCO2e between July 2018 and June 2019.
-This equates to 5.86 tCO2e per resident.
+To help us identify what actions could have the biggest impact on reducing Hamilton's greenhouse gas emissions, Hamilton City Council and Waikato Regional Council commissioned an emissions inventory.

-- We're improving traffic signal optimisation to reduce travel time.
-In May 2019, we achieved a 27% reduction in the average travel time from Mill St-Seddon Rd to Mill St-Victoria St.
+- improving traffic signal optimisation to reduce travel time.
+In May 2019, we achieved a 27% reduction in the average travel time from Mill Street-Seddon Road to Mill Street-Victoria Street

-- We're funding waste reduction and minimisation programmes through our annual $50,000 contestable fund.
+- funding waste reduction and minimisation programmes through our annual $50,000 contestable fund

 - approval of the Hamilton-Waikato Metro Spatial Plan by the Future Proof Implementation Committee, a 100-year vision and 30-year plan for how Hamilton will grow up and out.